grpc/proposal/A32-xds-circuit-breaking.md

-With the introduction of [gRFC A28: xDS Traffic Splitting and Routing](https://github.com/grpc/proposal/blob/master/A28-xds-traffic-splitting-and-routing.md), it became possible for each client channel to have more than one CDS LB policy instances for a given cluster (e.g., if one route pointed to a given cluster and a different route split traffic between that cluster and other clusters).
+With the introduction of [gRFC A28: xDS Traffic Splitting and Routing](https://github.com/grpc/proposal/blob/master/A28-xds-traffic-splitting-and-routing.md), it became possible for each client channel to have more than one CDS LB policy instance for a given cluster (e.g., if one route pointed to a given cluster and a different route split traffic between that cluster and other clusters).
 However, after implementing the changes described in [gRPC A31: xDS RouteActions Support](https://github.com/grpc/proposal/blob/master/A31-xds-timeout-support-and-config-selector.md), there will be only one CDS LB policy instance for a given cluster at any time